 Customers may also be given the option of extending the warranty for a further period of 1 to 5 years in respect of goods supplied to them.
 The extended warranties cover faults to the products that may develop after the initial warranty period.
 There’s normally a charge for extended warranties and this may be offered at the point of sale or at a later date.

 5.3.2 Whether extended warranty is a supply of insurance services

 Suppliers should consider what is being supplied, whether or not the guarantee or warranty is written under contracts of insurance.
-If it’s written under contracts of insurance, the supply is an exempt insurance service and can’t be zero-rated under these reliefs.
-See Notice 701/36: insurance.
+If it’s written under contracts of insurance, the supply is an exempt insurance service and cannot be zero-rated under these reliefs.
+See Insurance (VAT Notice 701/36).

 5.3.3 Whether an extended warranty is a supply of repair or maintenance

 A payment for the right to a service that may or may not be needed is not a supply of repair or maintenance.
 The customer is paying in advance to guard against loss that may or may not occur.